B3LZie/alx-low_level_programming/0x00-hello_world/README.md

 5  C program that prints + new line
 6 C program that prints the size of various types on the computer it is compiled and run on.
-7 script that generates the assembly code (Intel syntax) of a C code and save it in an output file
+7 script that generates the assembly code (Intel syntax) of a C code and save it in an output file 8 C program that prints txt followed by a new line, to the standard error no puts & printf